MMCamargo/back-end-I-api/README.md

 ## Description

 This repository houses the back-end of a web application developed as a requirement for the Back-end I module.
 The API has been designed to facilitate efficient consumption by the [front-end](https://github.com/mmcamargo/back-end-I) developed in parallel while maintaining well-structured code.
 Initially, the API doesn't rely on any database.
-However, in the Database I module, the project was refactored to be integrated with a Postgres database utilizing TypeORM.
+However, in the Databases modules, the project was refactored to be integrated with a Postgres database utilizing TypeORM.

 ## Technologies